gcaldev/codename-repo/README.md

 ![image](https://user-images.githubusercontent.com/79221793/131584663-d1e57c96-cbfb-41d5-8066-b319226a9eb9.png)

 # Some Implementations
--Basic anticheat algorithm
+- Basic anticheat algorithm
   -If the algorithm detects that the players enter a word similar to a card word, it will penalize the team discounting points.
 -Random words for each card
-  - In each different game the program will show random words loaded in the dataset.txt -Different consecuences depending on the selected agent
+  - In each different game the program will show random words loaded in the dataset.txt
+- Different consecuences depending on the selected agent